tezoatlipoca/GeFeSLE-server/README.md

 * self-hosted: lightweight and self-contained single binary (except for the runtime environment)
 * simple html+css presentation: view lists on any device (if it can run a browser)
   * human readable static addressing (1) e.g. `myserver.mydomain.org/Big Fat List Of The Year.html`
+  * customize your site with page headers/footers and your own CSS stylesheet (without a plugin; eat _that_ WordPress)
+  * filter lists by text or keywords (hashtags)
+  * one-click add/remove tags; one-click move items between lists (permissions allowing of course)
 * single-user mode: lists just for you, or
-  *   multi-user: create local accounts if you want, or allow friends to login from other platforms with OAuth
+  *   multi-user: create local accounts if you want, or allow friends to login from other platforms with OAuth (Google, Microsoft and Mastodon)
 * get ur data **IN**: import lists from anywhere
   * json, xml
   * Mastodon Bookmarks